Lance Uggla

 Lance Darrell Gordon Uggla (born 1962) is a British Canadian businessman and philanthropist.
 He founded Markit, a financial information and analytics provider, and was chairman and chief executive officer of IHS Markit, the company formed by Markit's 2016 merger with IHS, until its acquisition by S&P Global in February 2022.
 In 2021, he co-founded BeyondNetZero, a climate-focused growth equity fund launched with General Atlantic, where he is CEO and vice chairman.
+In 2026, Uggla was appointed a CBE for services to business and philanthropy.

 Early life

 Uggla was born in 1962 in Burnaby, British Columbia, Canada.
 His father was a sawmill manager.
 He received his early education from Garibaldi Secondary School.

 Uggla earned a Bachelor of Business Administration from Simon Fraser University in 1985 and a Master of Science in accounting and finance from the London School of Economics in 1986.

 Career

 Uggla began his career in Toronto at CIBC, where he rose to Head of Global Markets in 1986, and later served at TD Securities in London as Head of Europe and Asia and co-head of credit trading.
 During his tenure as a trader at TD Securities in the 1990s, Uggla began compiling a database of prices for illiquid credit assets.

 The collapse of Enron in 2001 highlighted a widespread need for independent pricing data, leading him to found Markit (initially branded as Markit.com and later renamed Markit Partners to avoid dot-com-era associations).
 Markit initially operated from a barn north of London to provide daily pricing services for credit default swaps.

 Both the early-2000s market downturn and the 2008 financial crisis further increased demand from traders and regulators for greater transparency in opaque markets.
 In 2012, Uggla was named Ernst & Young UK Entrepreneur of the Year.
 Under his leadership, Markit positioned itself alongside established providers such as Bloomberg and Thomson Reuters, differentiating itself as a content supplier rather than a terminal service.
 In 2016, Markit completed a $13 billion merger with IHS, adding assets such as Jane's Defence Weekly to its portfolio.
 He served as president of IHS Markit from July 2016 to December 2017.

 In November 2020, S&P Global agreed to acquire IHS Markit for approximately $44 billion in stock, a transaction that closed in February 2022.
 Following the acquisition, Uggla stepped down as CEO and remained as a special advisor for a year.

 In 2021, Uggla co-founded BeyondNetZero, the climate-change investment arm of General Atlantic, becoming its CEO in 2022 while also serving as vice chair of General Atlantic.
 He has held independent directorships at Mastercard since 2019 and has been a trustee of the Tate Foundation since 2018.